Mr Johann Go

 Equality International ethics and global justice Refugees and migration Rights and justice Normative theory International ethics and global Justice Refugees and Migration Rights, Justice, and Equality

 Johann's academic interests lie broadly in moral and political philosophy.
 My current interests are in the broad area of global justice, particularly normative questions related to global health and distributive justice.
 He is also interested in all aspects of applied and normative ethics, methodology in political philosophy, and the intersection between ethics and public policy.

-I am passionate about research and outreach, and have published peer-reviewed journal articles in a number of topics, as well as several pieces about philosophy in the mainstream media.
+I am passionate about research and outreach, and have published several peer-reviewed academic journal articles on a number of topics, as well as several pieces about philosophy in the mainstream media.
 He is presently Co-Convenor of Minorities and Philosophy (MAP) Oxford, and Vice-President of Philiminality.